zla-artcc/vatis-profiles/README.md

 # ZLA vATIS Profile

-**vATIS-Profile-ZLA.json**: This is the auto-updating profile.
+**vATIS-Profile-ZLA.json**: This is the auto-updating profile for general use.
 If you import this file to vATIS v4.1.0-beta.1 or newer, it will automatically update.

-**vATIS-Profile-ZLA-Static.json**: For now, this is mostly the current file found at (https://laartcc.org/downloads).
+**vATIS-Profile-<TRACON>.json**: Each of these profiles contains more airports for specific TRACONs.
+Auto-updating.

+**vATIS-Profile-ZLA-Static.json**: Static copy of vATIS-Profile-ZLA.json.
+This file will not auto-update.

 **vATIS-Profile-ZLA-DEV.json**: This is for testing.